 10 Comic Book Heroes; 10 Ways to Save the World; Which One Do We Need Most Now?

-Throughout the book, Smith frames his analysis around a single question: Which superhero embodies the kind of ethical character we should strive to emulate in today’s society?
-He arrives at his choice by structuring the book as a contest.
-He takes ten top superheroes and pits them one against another, chapter by chapter.
+To decide, Travis Smith takes ten top superheroes and pits them one against another, chapter by chapter.
 The hero who better exemplifies how we ought to live advances to the final round.
 By the end of the book, a single superhero emerges victorious and is crowned most exemplary for our times.

 - How can we overcome our beastly nature and preserve our humanity?
 (The Hulk vs. Wolverine)